Toll Free Call

 Businesses may voluntarily enter into an agreement to reduce a percent of their load during called events and are compensated for successful performance.
 While the financial return is typically substantial, there is a penalty for failure to meet agreed reduction targets.

-Participating in demand response is one of the best deals in business today.
+Participating is one of the best deals in business today.
 For your minimal time investment, the financial return is considerable.
 If you are looking for a simple way to increase revenue, this is it.

 How It Works

 In general, you agree to reduce a set amount of electric consumption during periods of high demand.
 Under such conditions, the grid operator will call an event for a 2-4 hour window.
 Then, you’ll make the changes necessary to decrease consumption or shift your load.
 If you successfully meet your target, you’ll receive an incentive payment.

 We can show you how this program has earned businesses thousands of dollars each year.

 In recent history, PJM customers have experienced few demand response events.
 In fact, they’ve averaged one event every four years.
 That’s not to say they can’t happen, but when they do, they usually only last three hours.
 Since events occur during times of highest demand, they usually begin around 3:00 pm to 4:00 pm EST.

 You’ll receive advance notice and we can help you work through the easiest ways to reduce or shift your load with minimal impact to operations.
 Some examples include: